-Function code Cd29 may be operator set to allow continued operation in the event the control sensors are reading out of range.
+Function code Cd29 may be operator set to allow continued operation in the event that all of the control sensors are reading out of range.
 The factory default is full system shutdown.
-(Refer to Table 3-5).
+Refer to Table 3-5.

 3.3.4 Generator Protection